jkeck/responsiveTruncator/README.md

-# responsiveTrucator
+# responsiveTruncator

-Simple jQuery to truncate content (more/less toggle links) in a responsive way.
+Simple jQuery plugin to truncate content (more/less toggle links) in a responsive way.

 ## Initializing the plugin